 As for a working mom update, it’s still hard to leave for long periods of time and not be able to do the things I used to do for and with my kids (or at least not as often as I used to).
 I miss taking them to parks or just somewhere fun almost every single day.
 I miss having a clean(ish) house when I was at home most of the time (my husband is with them while I’m at work, and he’s not quite an OCD cleaner like me).
 I miss cooking homemade meals, doing crafts with my daughter, and gardening in my backyard.
 I still do all those things, but not quite as often as before.
 That’s the only downside to working.
 You have to work certain hours.
 However, one of my friends was showing me an article about some great employee retention strategies the other day.
 In that article, it was saying that flexible working hours are one of the best ways to keep staff from leaving the job.
 Due to my responsibilities at home, it might be beneficial for me to ask for some flexibility in my working hours.
 At least that would allow me to spend more time with my kids, especially because they’re still so young.
 Maybe I’ll think about that.
 Sometimes it’s nice to have some peace and quiet though!

 On the flip side, there are some wonderful positives to working outside the home too.
 I enjoy having the stable income (duh), and I love being able to work without being interrupted.
+When I was at my previous job, I also liked knowing that my computer or laptop had the relevant settings and requirements it needed to keep me safe whilst I was browsing on the internet and working online.
+So when it came to working from home, I made sure that I had a look at these home office security tips to make sure I had the same level of protection away from the office.
+After all, I want to ensure that all my information is seen by my eyes only.
 I always worked when I was a stay-at-home mom (and still do on my blog and Instagram collaborations with brands these days), but it’s really refreshing to just go somewhere and focus on work for a set amount of time without feeling guilt for kind of “ignoring” my kids a bit.
 If you’ve ever tried working from home around a toddler and a baby, you feel me. 🙂

 Head to my Instagram where I’m hosting a GIVEAWAY for a 14 oz tin of Kabrita, a Kabrita-Kleen Kanteen bottle, and a Kabrita tote!